 1. Understand Why Intrusive Thoughts Disturb You

-Don’t try to figure out what it all means or use tactics to avoid causing harm to others.
+Don’t try to figure out what an intrusive thought means or use tactics to avoid causing harm to others.
 This causes your mind to pay extra attention to the intrusive thoughts, which is the last thing you want.
-How to get rid of intrusive thoughts is to see them come through you and move on.

 3. Don’t Fear the Thoughts